Multivitamin

 Multivitamins are among the most widely used dietary supplements, yet evidence that they influence biological aging remains limited.
 To see whether a simple daily multivitamin could affect that process, researchers tracked changes in epigenetic clocks, which are blood-based tools that estimate biological aging using chemical marks on DNA that influence how genes are used.

-- Over two years, the multivitamin slowed changes in PCPhenoAge and PCGrimAge, two second-generation epigenetic clocks that are designed to capture age-related health risk more closely than older clock models.
-The difference corresponded to roughly 2.7 to 5.1 fewer months of biological aging over the study period.
+- Over two years, the multivitamin slowed changes in two epigenetic clocks, PCPhenoAge and PCGrimAge.
+This corresponded to roughly 2.7 to 5.1 fewer months of biological aging over the study period.

-- It also affected parts of GrimAge linked to telomere length, the protective caps at the ends of chromosomes, as well as beta-2 microglobulin, cystatin C, and growth differentiation factor 15, markers associated with inflammation and physical stress in the body.
+- The multivitamin also affected parts of the epigenetic clock GrimAge, with changes in DNA patterns linked to telomere length (the protective caps at the ends of chromosomes) as well as beta-2 microglobulin, cystatin C, and growth differentiation factor 15, which are markers associated with inflammation, kidney function, and mitochondrial dysfunction.

-- The multivitamin did not produce clear effects on the other three epigenetic clocks tested: PCHorvath, PCHannum, or DunedinPACE.
+- However, the multivitamin did not produce clear effects on three other epigenetic clocks: PCHorvath, PCHannum, or DunedinPACE.

 - Cocoa extract did not slow aging on any of the five clocks.

-Many vitamins and minerals participate in biological processes that shape molecular aging signals, including gene regulation, antioxidant defense, and the control of cellular stress.
-Inadequate micronutrient availability can disrupt these systems, contributing to chronic inflammation, oxidative damage, and metabolic strain, all processes linked to accelerated biological aging`.
-Because epigenetic clocks capture patterns across many of these physiological signals, improvements in overall nutrient status could plausibly shift the measurements.
+Vitamins and minerals participate in biological processes that shape molecular aging signals, including gene regulation, antioxidant defense, and the control of cellular stress.
+Inadequate micronutrient availability can disrupt these systems, contributing to chronic inflammation, oxidative damage, and metabolic strain, all processes linked to accelerated biological aging.
+Because epigenetic clocks capture patterns across many of these physiological signals, improvements in overall nutrient status could plausibly shift them.

 These clocks are still indirect markers rather than direct measures of disease or lifespan.
 That means the real-world health importance of these changes remains uncertain.
 Even so, the findings add to growing evidence from the COSMOS trial that daily multivitamin use may improve biological markers linked to aging and chronic disease risk.
-In this clip, the late Bruce Ames explains why taking a multivitamin and mineral can serve as nutritional insurance for your diet.
+In this clip, the late Bruce Ames explains why taking a multivitamin-mineral supplement can serve as nutritional insurance for your diet.